koyeb/koyeb-cli/docs/reference.md

                                                 To delete a route, use '!PATH', for example --route '!/foo'

-      --scale int                               Set both min-scale and max-scale (default 1) --type string                             Service type, either "web" or "worker" (default "web")
+      --scale int                               Set both min-scale and max-scale (default 1) --skip-cache                              Whether to use the cache when building the service --type string                             Service type, either "web" or "worker" (default "web")
 ```